agentmorris/MegaDetector/megadetector.md

 To test MegaDetector out on small sets of images and get super-satisfying visual output, we provide [run_detector.py](https://github.com/agentmorris/MegaDetector/blob/main/megadetector/detection/run_detector.py), an example script for invoking this detector on new images.
 This isn't how we recommend running lots of images through MegaDetector (see [run_detector_batch.py](#2-run_detector_batchpy) below for "real" usage), but it's a quick way to test things out.
 [Let us know](mailto:cameratraps@lila.science) how it works on your images!

-The following examples assume you have your Mambaforge prompt open, and have put things in the same directories we put things in the above instructions.
+The following examples assume you have your Miniforge prompt open, and have put things in the same directories we put things in the above instructions.
 If you put things in different places, adjust these examples to match your folders, and most importantly, adjust these examples to point to your images.

-To use run_detector.py on Windows, when you open a new Mambaforge prompt, don't forget to do this:
+To use run_detector.py on Windows, when you open a new Miniforge prompt, don't forget to do this:

 ```batch
 cd c:\git\MegaDetector